Tilak1028-st/Tasky/README.md

 - **FSCalendar:** Provides a highly customizable calendar component.
 - **DGCharts:** Used for creating charts and graphs in the dashboard.
 - **MapKit:** Provides comprehensive location services for setting location-based reminders.
+- **EventKit:** Used for integrating with the Apple Calendar and Reminders app.
+- **UserNotifications:** Used for scheduling and handling push notifications.

+### Apple Calendar and Reminders Integration
+- **EventKit Framework:** Handles the integration with the Apple Calendar and Reminders app.
+- **Calendar Integration:** When a task is created, updated, or deleted in the Task Manager, the corresponding changes are made in the user's Apple Calendar using the EventKit framework.
+- **Location-Based Reminders:** Tasks with location-based reminders are added as reminders in the Apple Reminders app using the EventKit framework.
+The reminders are triggered when the user enters the specified location.

+### Push Notifications
+- **UserNotifications Framework:** Handles the scheduling and delivery of push notifications.
+- **Notification Scheduling:** When a task is created or updated with a due date and time, a push notification is scheduled using the UserNotifications framework to remind the user at the selected time.
+- **Notification Handling:** The app handles incoming push notifications and updates the task status accordingly.

 ### Continuous Integration and Delivery
 - **CI/CD with GitHub Actions:** Ensures continuous integration and delivery, allowing automated testing and deployment.